Rakshitg600/Notakto-website/FIRST_PR.md

 # 🎉 Your First Pull Request

 Welcome to **Notakto**!
-We're really glad you're here and interested in contributing.
+We're glad you're here and interested in contributing.

-Whether you're fixing a bug, improving the UI, or adding a new feature—thank you for your time and interest.
+Whether you're fixing a bug, improving the UI, or adding a new feature—thank you for your time and interest!

 ## 🪜 Steps to Make Your First PR